COMMON QUESTIONS ABOUT THE PSA (last updated 2020)

 What if we decide to homeschool midyear after trying distance learning?

 You will unenroll and establish your private school at that time, following all of the same requirements as someone who knew they were going to do so at the beginning of the year, and file your PSA then, even if it’s past the October 1-15th filing period.
+UPDATE: The CDE is making the form available early, on August 1 each year beginning in fall of 2023.
+The deadline is still October 15, but the form can now be filed early.

 What if my child turns 6 on September 3rd or midyear, do I need to file then?